We cannot see spiritual beings with our human eyes. Psalm 34:7 tells us that the angel of the Lord is always surrounding us and

 The very same power that brought Jesus back from the dead is at work within us, and we are assured that "Greater is He that is in you, than he that is in the world!"
 (I John 4:4)

-I pray that like Elisha's servant, our spiritual eyes would be opened, that we may see the great armies of the Living God who surround us every day.
+I pray that like Elisha's servant, our spiritual eyes would be opened, that we may be assured that the great armies of the Living God , though unseen with human eyes, surround us every day.